UKCloud/documentation/articles/azure/azs-how-create-vm-portal.md

 toc_mdlink: azs-how-create-vm-portal.md
 ---

-# How to create a virtual machine using the UKCloud Azure Stack portal
+# How to create a virtual machine using the UKCloud Azure Stack Hub portal

 ## Overview